MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/data-entities/file-based-integration-api.md

 ---

-# File-based integration APIs
+# Data management package API

 [!include[banner](../includes/banner.md)]

+This topic describes the data management package API in Microsoft Dynamics 365 for Finance and Operations, Enterprise edition, and when to use it.

+## Choose an integration API
-There are two primary sets of APIs that support file-based integration scenarios in Microsoft Dynamics 365 for Finance and Operations, Enterprise edition: the recurring integration API and the data management platform package API.
+There are two sets of APIs that support file-based integration scenarios i: the data management package API and the recurring integration API.
 Both APIs support both data import and data export.
-This topic describes the differences between the APIs, and when we recommend using them.
+The following table describes key decision points to use when deciding which API to use.

 | Decision point |    Recurring integration API                                         |    Data management package API                                                               |
 |----------------------------|-------------------------------------------------------------|-------------------------------------------------------------------|